Welcome to the SEC Compact

 Schools also participate in a conference calls throughout the year to plan their trips jointly and share ideas.
 This not only strengthens the impact of the trips to the Compact site, but also improves each of our programs as a whole through the sharing of ideas and resources.

 This year’s site is in Marion County, Alabama serving with the Habitat for Humanity of Northwest Alabama.
 Their mission is “to eliminate substandard housing in Marion County and to make simple, decent, affordable housing a matter of conscience for all.”

 - Auburn University

 - University of Alabama

 History of the SEC Compact

 The idea for the SEC Compact was born at a winter conference for alternative break advisors hosted by Break Away at IUPUI.
-At that meeting Break Away presented on its Haiti Compact – an agreement between schools to go to Haiti in response to the 2010 earthquake.
-Through that conversation a variation of Break Away’s Compact was create in which multiple schools, with different spring breaks, would decide to visit the same time to extend the amount of time spent working at that site.
-While alternative break trips have huge positive impacts on both participants and the agencies they work with, a drawback is they only last one week.
-Through this new Compact, the site would have volunteers for multiple weeks, instead of the typical one week.
+At that meeting, Break Away presented on its Haiti Compact – an agreement between schools to go to Haiti in response to the 2010 earthquake.
+Through that conversation, a variation of Break Away’s Compact was created in which multiple schools, with different spring breaks, would decide to visit the same time service site to extend the amount of time spent serving at that site.
+While alternative break trips have meaningful impacts on both participants and the service sites they work with, a drawback is that they only last one week.
+Through compacts, a service site would have volunteers for multiple weeks, which maximizing the collective impact of alternative break participants.

-The SEC Compact grew from an idea to a reality in the summer of 2013 when the University of Missouri reached out to various schools across the SEC with breaks that lined up back to back to back to back with each other.
+The SEC Compact grew from an idea to a reality in the summer of 2013 when the University of Missouri reached out to various schools across the SEC.
 The founding schools were the University of Missouri, the University of Kentucky, the University of Florida, the University of South Carolina and Auburn University.